TheAp0cryphal/Workshift-Recommendation-Engine/README.md

 `python main.py`

 ## Project Structure
-###The project consists of a single Python file containing the following main components:
+### The project consists of a single Python file containing the following main components:

-#### Global Settings and Constants: Defines lists of days, times, and skills.
+#### Global Settings and Constants: Defines lists of days, times, and skills.\
-Data Models: Classes for Employee and Shift to represent the entities involved in scheduling.
+Data Models: Classes for Employee and Shift to represent the entities involved in scheduling.\
-Feature Encoding Functions: Functions to convert Shift and Employee objects into numerical feature vectors.
+Feature Encoding Functions: Functions to convert Shift and Employee objects into numerical feature vectors.\
-Policy Network: A PyTorch neural network that learns the scheduling policy.
+Policy Network: A PyTorch neural network that learns the scheduling policy.\
-RL Environment and Training: The ShiftSchedulingEnv class manages the scheduling process, reward calculation, and policy updates.
+RL Environment and Training: The ShiftSchedulingEnv class manages the scheduling process, reward calculation, and policy updates.\
-Additional Visualizations and Metrics: Functions to evaluate the policy and generate plots of training progress.
+Additional Visualizations and Metrics: Functions to evaluate the policy and generate plots of training progress.\
-Shift Cancellation and Replacement: Functions to simulate cancellations and recommend replacements.
+Shift Cancellation and Replacement: Functions to simulate cancellations and recommend replacements.\
-Synthetic Data Generation: Functions to create random employee and shift data.
+Synthetic Data Generation: Functions to create random employee and shift data.\
-Main Execution Block: Sets up and runs the simulation with specified parameters.
+Main Execution Block: Sets up and runs the simulation with specified parameters.\

 #### Data Models
-Employee: Represents an employee with attributes such as id, name, skills, availability, reliability, points, and assigned_shifts.
+Employee: Represents an employee with attributes such as id, name, skills, availability, reliability, points, and assigned_shifts.\
-Shift: Represents a shift with attributes such as id, day, time, required_skill, and assigned_employee.
+Shift: Represents a shift with attributes such as id, day, time, required_skill, and assigned_employee.\
-Feature Encoding
+Feature Encoding:
 The project uses one-hot encoding to represent categorical features like days, times, and skills.
 Employee features also include workload, reliability, and points.
-These encoded features are then used as input to the policy network.
+These encoded features are then used as input to the policy network.\

 Policy Network
 The PolicyNetwork is a simple feedforward neural network with one hidden layer.
 It takes the concatenated feature vectors of a shift and an employee as input and outputs a scalar score representing the suitability of assigning that employee to the shift.